sambit77/QuizApp-Microservice-App/README.md

+### Description

+A Springboot microservices application which allows users to create a quiz based ion multiple categories where questions will be provided by question-service, participate in a live quiz using quiz-service.
+This application demonstrates working of Eureka service discovery server, Spring cloud api gateway and openfeign to make declarative rest api calls from one microservice to another.

+1. Create question-service microservice
+2. Create quiz-service microservice
-3. Setting Up Eureka Server Microservice & other microservice to register to eureka.
+3. Setting Up Eureka Server `service-registry` Microservice & other microservice to register to eureka. <br>
    3.1 Create a new project with the following dependencies
    ```
    <dependency>